Samsung’s Galaxy Note gets bigger and pricier (and smaller and cheaper)

 Videographers and gamers continue to be core constituents for the Note line.
 The new models introduce a background-blurring feature that works with video capture as well as still imagery and can reduce unwanted background noise.
 They also have the thinnest version yet of the vapor cooling system that’s designed to boost the performance of high-end games.

 Once upon a time, the fact that Samsung offered both Galaxy S and Galaxy Note phones gave it twin flagships.
 Galaxy S models competed directly with other premium Android smartphones and the iPhone, while the Galaxy Note aspired to carve off its own ultrapremium space in the market.
 Over time, as Galaxy S models have gotten larger and posher, the two lines have bumped up against each other more.
-Now Samsung will have a total of seven Galaxy S and Note versions—counting the 5G models—and the overlap will be greater than ever.
+Now Samsung will have a total of eight Galaxy S and Note versions—counting the 5G models—and the overlap will be greater than ever.
 That will require consumers to puzzle out which model is best for them, a decision that involves screen sizes, price tags, and whether the Note’s S Pen looks like a killer feature or a needless frippery.

 Samsung has a history of being willing to revise its menu of models rather than stick with one predictable lineup—variants such as the slightly sexier Galaxy Edge models have come and gone over the years.
 At some point in the not-terribly-distant future, 5G will be a standard feature, eliminating the need for special 5G versions.
 Whether the world needs quite so many other Galaxys at quite so many price points remains to be seen.
 But having spent some brief hands-on time with both the Note10 and Note10+, I would choose the more compact 10 over its seam-straining sibling—which means that I’m glad that Samsung rethought the traditional Note trajectory for this year’s phones.